steveswinsburg/keitai-performance-testing/README.md

 ## Getting started

 1. Clone this repository :)
-2. Add the setup.jmx script to jMeter, customise and run it to create all of the data you need.
+2. In Sakai, as an administrator, create a site that will be used for testing.
+3. In Sakai, as an administrator, import the data/users.csv file to create 4000 sample users.
+There are 4000 users, you can cut down the number of users if you like.
+4. In Sakai, go to the site you created, use Site Info > Add participants and copy the list of users in the data/users-for-sites.csv file, to add all of the users to the site.
+You can cut down this list of users as well.
+5. Configure jmeter.properties for your environment (todo)
-4. Add the tests to jMeter.
+6. Add the tests to jMeter.
-5. Run, analyse data.
+7. Run, analyse data.